HoneyBadgers2/ColoniesOfCotton/README.md

 >
 > under client/src/components/Auth.js:
 > update the AuthLock section for localhost port (or whatever url to deploy).
 > In the browser, navigate to localhost.
 Landing page will open first.
-Login through auth0 to proceed to the Lobby page.
+Login (or sign up) through auth0 to proceed to the Lobby page.
 Select a lobby to join, and once 4 players join the same lobby (you can open 4 tabs for 4 player instances), game will start.

 ## Requirements